parlance-labs/.github/profile/README.md

 We don't chase recurring revenue or sell maintenance contracts - we think that creates perverse incentives.
 Instead, we work alongside your team, transfer knowledge, and build capabilities so that when we leave, you have:
 - The skills to evaluate your AI systems
 - Processes for continuous improvement
-- Systems that will continuously save you time and resources by objectively surfacing the highest impact problems.
+- Systems that save you time and resources by objectively surfacing the highest impact issues.
 - The ability to select the best tools, vendors and frameworks for your use-case while minimizing complexity.
 - Independence from consultants (including us!)